matthew-brett/dash-grant/case_for_support.md

    great impact in increasing efficiency, reducing error and supporting collaboration, and for these reasons, is all but universal in industry and open-source.
-OCP includes version control; standardized data organization and verification; code review; contribution and issue tracking; and continuous integration testing.
+OCP includes version control; standardized data organization and verification; code review; documentation; contribution and issue tracking; and continuous integration testing.
 Although typically considered advanced, we have shown that we can teach these methods successfully to undergraduates in a single-semester course [@millman2018rcsds].

-**Need and challenge**: Data science teaching promises great increase in research productivity and reproducibility --- but the field is very new, and there are very few teachers with enough experience and skills to use them, and even fewer who are yet in a position to build new courses.
+**Need and challenge**: Data science teaching promises great increase in research productivity and reproducibility --- but the field is very new, and there are very few teachers with enough experience and skills to teach data science, or to build new courses.
 It seems obvious that we will get further, more quickly, if this small community learns how to share work, but this is more difficult than it may seem.
 It is common for teachers to make their materials available for free online, but uncommon for